jefelewis/doj-news-rest-api-to-graphql/README.md

 ## About the Data
 The data comes directly from the United States Department of Justice's REST API (DOJ News).
 The REST endpoints have been mapped as GraphQL types and resolvers.
 A summary of endpoints and documentation can be found here: https://www.justice.gov/developer/api-documentation/api_v1

+Note: Maximum of 10 requests per second or "experience degraded performance and may be blocked entirely"

 ## GraphQL Server: Apollo Server
 This GraphQL server uses apollo-server-express and not Facebook's graphql-express.